Skip to main content

 13-5.
 Customer Feedback

 a.
 GPC personnel are expected to establish and maintain professional communication with all stakeholders to establish good working relationships and customer satisfaction.
-Customer satisfaction is the most significant external indicator of the success and effectiveness of all GPC services provided and can be measured through customer feedback.
 The A/OPC, BO, or CH will acknowledge valid customer feedback and investigate as appropriate.
 Customer feedback must be in writing detailing the nature of the issue and forwarded to the A/OPC, BO, or CH.
 Customer feedback may be obtained from the results of formal customer satisfaction surveys.

 b.
 Customer feedback may be treated as a method of review.
 In this case, the Army takes feedback from the requiring activities on the quality of the GPC service provided to include services provided by the GPC servicing bank.
 The quality of the services provided is based on the following factors: